ericleigh007/election2020-timeseries-data/house-senate-president/README.md

 ![](./example_fig8.png)

 As you can see, the data align very closely.
 I should add that this comparison returns poor results in the first 30-60 minutes of updates, which in my opinion, suggests that there is a lag in how the county level updates are filtered into the different NY Times database entries that these are datasets are drawn from (or, I suppose, it could be an issue with how Edison Research handles the data updates, since they are the source for the NY Times.)

+<a name="myfootnote1">1</a>: The estimates are based on ~2 hours of ballot counting (captured by the surveillance camera) and three machines that can process [3600 or 4900 ballots per hour](https://www.theepochtimes.com/state-farm-arena-footage-shows-poll-workers-staying-behind-pulling-out-suitcases-with-ballots_3603293.html?utm_source=newsnoe&utm_medium=email&utm_campaign=breaking-2020-12-03-3) and by estimates of the number of ballots each of the four suitcases could hold.